-The Sub-Fund promotes environmental and/or social characteristics by aiming to have a higher ESG score than the ESG score of the MSCI EMU Index (the "Benchmark").
-In determining the ESG score of the Sub-Fund and the Benchmark, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
-The Benchmark is a broad market index which does not assess or include constituents according to environmental and/or social characteristics and therefore is not intended to be consistent with the characteristics promoted by the Sub-Fund.
-No ESG Benchmark has been designated.
+The Sub-Fund promotes environmental and/or social characteristics by aiming to have a higher ESG score than that of the investment universe.
+In determining the ESG score of the Sub-Fund and the Investment Universe, ESG performance is assessed by comparing the average performance of a security against the security issuer's industry, in respect of each of the three ESG characteristics of environmental, social and governance.
+No ESG Reference Index has been designated.

-measure how the environmental or social characteristics promoted by the financial product are attained.
+Sustainability indicators measure how the environmental or social characteristics promoted by the financial product are attained.